Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Conclusion

 In this paper we propose a method to efficiently implement facial reduction to the symmetry reduced \SDP relaxation, and we demonstrated the efficiency by solving large scale NP-hard problems.
 More specifically, if an exposing vector of the minimal face for the input \SDP is given, then we are able to construct an exposing vector of the minimal face for the symmetry reduced \SDPp.
 The resulting relaxation is symmetry reduced, satisfies the Slater condition, and thus can be solved with improved numerical stability.

 We then extend our reduction technique to doubly nonnegative, \DNNp, programs.
-In fact, our approach allows for the vector nonnegativity from the original \SDPp, to be passed to simple vector nonnegativity for the \DNNp.
+In fact, our approach allows the matrix variable of the original \SDPp, to be passed to simple nonnegative vector for the \DNNp.
 Again we exploit exposing vectors of \DNN as a decomposition into a sum of a semidefinite and nonnegative exposing vectors.
 Further, we discuss the importance of the order of the reductions in our theory.
-We also show that the singularity degree of the symmetry reduced program is no greater than the original program.
+We also show that the singularity degree of the symmetry reduced program is equal to the singularity degree of the original program.

-We apply our technique to many combinatorial problems and their \DNN relaxation, i.e.,~we facially and symmetry reduce them.
+We apply our technique to many combinatorial problems and their \DNN relaxations, i.e.,~we facially and symmetry reduce them.
 The obtained relaxations can be solved extremely efficiently using the alternating direction method of multipliers.
 We also show that interior point methods are more efficient on a symmetry and facially reduced relaxation.
 As a result, we are able to compute improved lower bounds for some \QAP instances in significantly less time.

 \printindex